ublue-os/website/docs/images/bazzite/FAQ.md

     Keep in mind that the Steam Deck will not scale properly with the installer, and the buttons on the bottom of the screen will be cut off.
 This will require use of the `TAB` key on your keyboard to navigate the installer blindly.

+## I am new to Linux gaming.
+Where do I start?

+We have a gaming starter guide [here](/images/bazzite/gaming_guide).
+If you own a Steam Deck then it should be a similar experience.

 ## How do I install additional software?

 ### Flatpak